KiraLT/Bjax/README.md

 ### Binding links

-You can conert all links to Bjax links using `bindLinks` with `a` selector.
+You can convert all links to Bjax links using `bindLinks` with `a` selector.

 ```js
 bindLinks('a')